Medical expert of the article

 Drugs for the treatment of spasticity Tizanidine Baclofen |

-Local injection of sensitive points with 1% lidocaine about 0.75 ml or a mixture of 1% lidocaine (0.05 ml) and triamcinolone diacetate (0J25 ml) is often effective as an adjunctive therapy.
-A limited number (1 to 4) of the most symptomatic sites is injected slowly with a 27 gauge needle.
-The patient is asked not to load injected sites for 24-48 hours.
+Local injection of tender points with 1% lidocaine about 0.75 ml or a mixture of 1% lidocaine (0.05 ml) and triamcinolone diacetate (0J25 ml) is often effective as an adjunctive therapy.
+A limited number (1 to 4) of the most symptomatic sites are injected slowly with a 27-gauge needle.
+The patient is asked not to put any weight on the injected sites for 24-48 hours.
 They are also advised to apply ice for several hours to avoid post-injection inflammation.

-The curation of patients with fibromyalgia is a laborious art and requires an individual approach.
-During the entire course of therapy, if the effect is unsatisfactory, it is advisable to vary the doses of the drugs, combining them with non-medicamentous methods in order to develop a patient-specific therapy regimen for the disease.
+Treatment of patients with fibromyalgia is a labor-intensive art and requires an individual approach.
+During the entire course of therapy, if the effect is unsatisfactory, it is advisable to vary the doses of drugs, their combinations with non-drug methods in order to develop an individual treatment regimen for each patient.

-Cutaneous trigger zones have been known for a long time and have been used for segmental diagnosis and treatment in acupuncture.
-In the area of skin trigger zones, there are changes in the morphological, electrical and mechanical characteristics of the skin.
-Empirically, methods of mechanotherapy (massage, pressurization), temperature effects, acupuncture, destructive methods (dissection) were effective for eliminating skin trigger zones.
-Modern manual medicine assigns a significant place to the diagnosis and treatment of skin trigger zones, putting at the forefront the methods of mechanotherapy (rolling, bending, stretching).
+Skin trigger zones have been known for a long time and have been used for segmental diagnostics and treatment in acupuncture.
+In the area of skin trigger zones, changes in the morphological, electrical and mechanical characteristics of the skin occur.
+Empirically, mechanotherapy methods (massage, pressure), temperature effects, acupuncture, destructive methods (dissection) have been determined as effective for eliminating skin trigger zones.
+Modern manual medicine devotes significant space to diagnostics and treatment of skin trigger zones, putting mechanotherapy methods (rolling, bending, stretching) at the forefront.

-The results of our studies showed that skin trigger zones may have signs of primary and secondary hyperalgesia.
-Changes that occur in skin trigger zones cause dysfunction of the mechanoreceptor apparatus, namely Pacini's bodies.
-This is probably due to morphological changes that can be determined visually in the clinic (change in turgor, mottle).
-With primary hyperalgesia, there are more pronounced functional disorders of the mechanoreceptor apparatus.
+The results of our studies showed that cutaneous trigger zones may have signs of primary and secondary hyperalgesia.
+Changes occurring in cutaneous trigger zones cause dysfunction of the mechanoreception apparatus, namely, Pacinian corpuscles.
+This is probably explained by morphological changes that can be determined visually in the clinic (change in turgor, mottling).
+In primary hyperalgesia, there are more pronounced functional disorders of the mechanoreception apparatus.

-The J.Trawell, D.Simons method of refrigeration with a cold agent also helps to reduce the skin trigger zones, but is time-consuming, because After irrigation, the coolant should be applied with a hot moist compress, as well as repeated treatment sessions.
+The method of irrigation with a cooling agent proposed by J.Trawell, D.Simons also helps to reduce skin trigger zones, but it is labor-intensive, since after irrigation with a cooling agent it is necessary to apply a hot wet compress, as well as conduct repeated treatment sessions.

 High efficiency of treatment of skin trigger zones with minimal time expenditure can be achieved by using a transdermal therapeutic system with 5% lidocaine gel.
-Another great AV Vishnevsky wrote about the positive effect of local anesthetics (novocaine).
-At present, the polymodality of the positive effect of local anesthetics is confirmed.
+The great A.V.
+Vishnevsky wrote about the positive effect of local anesthetics (novocaine).
+Currently, the polymodality of the positive effect of local anesthetics is confirmed.

-Methods of manual treatment for time costs per patient should be considered highly cost-effective.
-An alternative can be the use of local anesthetics in the form of a gel, ointment.
+Manual treatment methods should be considered highly expensive in terms of time spent per patient.
+An alternative may be the use of local anesthetics in the form of gel or ointment.